-For efficacy testing, there are two experimental groups, namely 1) a 'treated' group of subjects treated with the single test product, and 2) an untreated ('negative') control group.
-The dosimetry study is an examination of dosing behavior, with each subject treated, and also serving as their own untreated control for the dosimeters.
+For efficacy testing of each test material, there are two experimental groups, namely 1) a 'treated' group of subjects treated with a single test product, and 2) an untreated ('negative') control group.
+The dosimetry study is an examination of dosing behavior for each test material.
+In that study, each subject will be treated, and will also serve as their own untreated control for the dosimeters.